railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 .. note:: Object

    An object represents a document in the system.
-   Objects are linked to database tables and also have additional concepts, such as the functions of fields, inheritance from other objects, and class methods that give them behavior.
+   Objects are linked to database tables, and also have additional concepts, such as the functions of fields, inheritance from other objects, and class methods that give them behavior.